Pen to Paper: The Civic Gospel of the Declaration of Independence

 Experience the passion and ideals that inspired a revolution and the birth of a new nation

-Experience the passion and ideals that inspired a revolution and the birth of a new nation through the eyes of Thomas Jefferson and his good friend, fellow revolutionary and political rival, John Adams.
+To be performed on Monticello’s iconic West Lawn, you can experience the passion and ideals that inspired a revolution and the birth of a new nation through the eyes of Thomas Jefferson and his good friend, fellow revolutionary and political rival, John Adams.
 Written by Howard Ginsberg and based on his original play, Jefferson & Adams is the moving and powerful dramatization of the remarkable friendship between two presidents of the United States, with the forthright Mrs. Adams always playing a major role.

 Playwright Howard Ginsberg draws from their prolific correspondence to tell the story of the turbulent 52-year friendship between Jefferson, Adams and Adams’ wife, Abigail, in a poignant stage performance that combines compelling political thought with passionate personal beliefs.
 The production features Bill Barker as Thomas Jefferson; Sam Goodyear as John Adams; and Abigail Schumann as Abigail Adams.